OpenRadioss/OpenRadioss/HOWTO.md

          -clean             : clean build directory

-- -arch : you will find the list of possible architectures
+- `-arch`: you will find the list of possible architectures
-- -prec : controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
+- `-prec`: controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
-- -static-link : Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
+- `-static-link`: Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
-- -debug=1 : activates debug build (-O0 + usual debug flags).
+- `-debug=1`: activates debug build (-O0 + usual debug flags).
-- -addflag="list of additionnal flags" : add compiler flags to usual set for all files
+- `-addflag="list of additionnal flags"`: add compiler flags to usual set for all files

 Execution Control

-- -nt=N use N threads to fasten build
+- `-nt=N` use N threads to fasten build
-- -verbose : compilation process is in Verbose mode
+- `-verbose`: compilation process is in Verbose mode
-- -clean : deletes compilation files and execution.
+- `-clean`: deletes compilation files and execution.

 ### Building OpenRadioss Engine

 * Enter the OpenRadioss/engine directory

-* Launch 'build_script' to proceed to the compilation To build OpenRadioss Engine with OpenMPI support
+* Launch `build_script.sh` to proceed to the compilation To build OpenRadioss Engine with OpenMPI support

-  ./build -arch=linux64_gf -mpi=ompi
+            ./build_script.sh -arch=linux64_gf -mpi=ompi

   To build OpenRadioss without OpenMPI support (SMP parallelism) :

-  ./build -arch=linux64_gf
+            ./build_script.sh -arch=linux64_gf

 * OpenRadioss Engine : **engine_linux64_gf** or **engine_linux64_gf_ompi** binary will be copied in **OpenRadioss/exec** directory